Drumcondra, Dublin: History

 The southern stretch of the Slige Midluachra passed through Drumcondra and on into the City where it crossed the Liffey at a location known as the "ford of the hurdles".
 The present-day Drumcondra main road is built on top of the exact route the ancient highway took, the road was one of five ancient roads to meet at Tara, albeit in myth only; in reality, the five roads may have met at a point on the River Liffey in Dublin.

 The Richmond Road connects Fairview with Drumcondra on the northern side of the River Tolka and was laid out to provide access to Drumcondra Castle.
 The thoroughfare was a laneway until reputedly a jeweller and merchant called Francis Jacob Grose built a house called Richmond House in the mid-1700s, from which the road is thought to take its name.
 His house was on the site now occupied by St. Vincent's Hospital, Fairview.
 Kingston suggests that he named his house for Richmond, London.
 Grose's son was the antiquarian, Francis Grose, who is buried at Drumcondra Church.
 Richmond House was bought by the Daughters of Charity and incorporated into St Vincent's.

-The Irish Sailors and Soldiers Land Trust and Drumcondra

-Ireland as a whole yet specifically Dublin, was experiencing a large housing crisis during the 19th century.
-However, it was only in the late 19th and early 20th century that local authorities began to take action to fix the issues.
-The Irish Sailors and Soldiers Land Trust (ISSLT) was created originally in order to generate housing for ex-servicemen however due to WWI and war veterans now a factor, its priorities changed.
-The ISSLT was established in 1923 after the Land Trust Act was passed and was set up as an imperial trust working across Ireland.
-After a statement made by the Minister for Finance at the time Ernest Blythe, it was declared that there would be no contribution to the trust from the Free State and that the entire cost must be covered by the British government.
-Although this led to issues with the trust obtaining land, the ISSLT continued to construct houses across the Free State.
-They surpassed their targets and went on to build 2,720 cottages by 1930 across Dublin.
-They focused on creating housing for war veterans and focused on moving outside of Dublin's city centre.
-Once the Trust completed its main building there were 20 separate housing schemes across the county of Dublin.
-Drumcondra was one of the top 3 major schemes they took on with 66 dwellings as part of the scheme.
-Although the size does not compare to that of Killester, its housing scheme was better integrated into the neighbouring development projects.